ROCm/rocRAND/docs/install/installing.rst

 --------------------

 For a more detailed installation process, build rocRAND manually using CMake.
-This enables certain configuration options that are not available through the ``./install`` script.
+This enables certain configuration options that are not available through the ``install`` script.
 To build rocRAND, use CMake with the following configuration:

 .. code-block:: shell

-   cd rocrand; mkdir build; cd build
+   cd rocm-libraries/projects/rocrand; mkdir build; cd build
    # Configure the project
    CXX=<compiler> cmake [options] ..
    # Build